pablo-meier/Pablog/posts/2019-04-09-city-in-the-middle-of-the-night.md

-    Title: 🌓 City In The Middle Of The Night 🐊
+    Title: 🌓 The City In The Middle Of The Night 🐊
     Date: 2019-04-09T13:27:52
     Tags: culture
     og_image: https://morepablo.com/img/2019/4/city_int_the_middle_of_the_night_THUMB.jpg